- Hiking GPS

 How accurate is the most accurate GPS?

 Different levels of GPS are progressively more accurate.
 For instance, the oldest civilian GPS receivers may only be accurate within a fraction of a kilometer or a tenth of a mile, for instance.
-As newer models are readily available, however, GPS accurate continues to improve.
+As newer models are readily available, however, GPS accuracy continues to improve.
 The newest cellular network GPS receivers, for instance, may be accurate within a few feet.
 Military applications may be even more accurate, though that information isn’t always readily available.

 So while most currently available smartphones, for instance, are usually fairly accurate within a range of 5 meters or 16 feet.
 A GPS tracker for hiking may be of similar accuracy, depending on the model and the location in which you are using, as well as other surrounding factors (such as cloud cover, for instance).
 The biggest reason military applications are more accurate, however, is that they may use 2 receivers instead of 1, as (contrary to popular belief) the military does not degrade civilian GPS service as they once did, using Selective Availability in the 1990s.